Central Processing Unit

 2. Arithmetic Logic Unit (ALU)

-The control unit uses electrical signals to direct the entire computer system to carry out or execute, stored program instructions.
-Like an orchestra leader, the control unit does not execute program instructions; rather, it directs other parts of the system to do so.
-The control unit must communicate with both the arithmetic/logic unit and memory.
+The Control Unit (CU) acts like an orchestra leader, using electrical signals to direct the entire computer system to carry out stored program instructions.
+Just like a conductor doesn't play an instrument but tells others when to play, the control unit doesn't execute program instructions itself.
+Instead, it directs other parts of the system, like the ALU and memory, to do so.
+It constantly communicates with both the Arithmetic Logic Unit and memory.

-i.
-It activates the appropriate circuits necessary for inputs and output devices.
+- It activates the appropriate circuits necessary for input and output devices to function.

-iii.
-It directs the system to execute instructions.
+- It directs the system to execute instructions in the correct order.

-iv.
-It helps in communication between the memory and the arithmetic logic unit.
+- It helps in communication between the memory and the Arithmetic Logic Unit.

-v.
-It aids in the loading of data and instructions residing in the secondary memory to the main memory as required.
+- It aids in loading data and instructions from secondary memory (like a hard drive) to the main memory (RAM) as required for processing.

 The Arithmetic Logic Unit (ALU)

-Arithmetic operations include addition, subtraction, multiplication and division.
+- Arithmetic operations include mathematical calculations like addition, subtraction, multiplication, and division.

 Comments